Hereditary peer: Modern composition of the hereditary peerage

 Many hereditary peers are associated with famous estates such as Hatfield House.
 Many notable estates are open to the public.

 The peerage has traditionally been associated with high gentry, the British nobility, and in recent times, the Conservative Party.
 Only a tiny proportion of wealthy people are peers, but the peerage includes a few of the very wealthiest people in the UK, such as Hugh Grosvenor (the Duke of Westminster) and Lord Salisbury, and indeed the world in the case of David Thomson, 3rd Baron Thomson of Fleet.

 A few peers own one or more of England's largest estates passed down through inheritance, particularly those with medieval roots: until the late 19th century the dominant English and Scottish land division on death was primogeniture.

 The proliferation of peerage creations in the late 19th century and the first half of the 20th century resulted in even minor political figures entering the ranks of the peerage.
 These included newspaper owners (e.g. Alfred Harmsworth) and trade union leaders (e.g. Walter Citrine).
 As a result, there are many hereditary peers who have taken up careers which do not fit traditional conceptions of aristocracy.

 For example, Arup Kumar Sinha, 6th Baron Sinha, is a computer technician working for a travel agency; Matt Ridley, 5th Viscount Ridley, is a popular science writer; Timothy Bentinck, 12th Earl of Portland, is an actor and plays David Archer in the BBC's long-running radio soap opera, The Archers; and Peter St Clair-Erskine, 7th Earl of Rosslyn, is a former Metropolitan Police Service Commander.

 The Earl of Longford was a socialist and prison reformer.
-Tony Benn, who renounced his peerage as Viscount Stansgate, only for his son to reclaim the family title after his death, was a senior government minister, later a writer and orator, with left-wing policies.
+Tony Benn, who renounced his peerage as Viscount Stansgate, only for his son to use the family title after his death, was a senior government minister, later a writer and orator, with left-wing policies.